Wheelchair accessible infrastructure and activities in Arosa

 Arosa Bergbahnen AG

-The Arosa Cable Car Company is trying hard to create barrier-free accessibility.
+The Arosa lift company is trying hard to create barrier-free accessibility.
 In addition, the company is in charge of the rental of the two JST chairs.

 Arosa Tourism is in charge of the communication and information about the barrier-free accessibility project in Arosa.